eecs489staff/a4-static-router/README.md

 ### What to Submit
 You should submit all files **outside** of the `detail/` directory that is necessary for your code to compile.
 We will automatically compile any added files with `.cpp` or `.h` extensions with your code.
 You must ensure that your code compiles with no modifications to the provided `CMakeLists.txt` file.
 ### Autograder
-Fall 2024 is the first time we are using our new Autograder for this assignment!
+This Autograder is new from the previous semester, Fall 2024.
 Although we have attempted to test it thoroughly, please reach out during Office Hours or over Ed if you think that you are incorrectly failing a test case.

 In general, we have attempted to provide a significant amount of feedback through these test cases.
 You will notice that the Autograder allows you to see whatever your code prints out, in addition to output from our test cases that explains precisely what you have gotten wrong.
 In theory, this output allows you to reverse-engineer some parts of our test cases; however, we do not anticipate that doing this will be any more useful to you than simply looking at the AG output.
 If you think some output is unclear or poorly formatted, please reach out!
 We reserve the right to modify grades as we see fit if we feel that you have attempted to "hardcode" any outputs to deceive the Autograder.